 While I’ve made several mistakes along the way, I’ve learned how to develop the right financial habits to save money and grow my income.
 Many of us might feel that we’re still young and have plenty of time to learn how to manage our money.
 It’s true that being in your 20’s is still young, but developing good spending habits now can put you on the right path going forward.

 It’s NEVER too early to start implementing smart money habits.
 (You’re 40-year old self will thank you!)
 If you’ve made a few money mistakes already, you’re not alone.
-The good news is that you can give yourself a quick pep talk and avoid these silly mistakes people make in their 20s.
+The good news is that you can give yourself a quick pep talk and avoid these silly money mistakes people make in their 20s.

 - 15 easy ways to save money in your 20’s